learn-co-curriculum/javascript-lodash-templates/README.md

-We'll start by building a template string as we have in the past, but instead of concatenation, we'll be using *interpolation*, which is a way to replace text in strings using special delimeters.
+We'll start by building a template string as we have in the past, but instead of concatenation, we'll be using *interpolation*, which is a way to replace text in strings using special delimiters.

-In lodash, we can interpolate strings with the `<%= %>` delimeter, so let's try it out.
+In lodash, we can interpolate strings with the `<%= %>` delimiter, so let's try it out.

 ```js
 function postComment() {